KYOTO CITY, KYOTO

 The precision inherent in the hand-made process of the tea caddies is also unique to Kaikado.
 The double-walled construction guarantees excellent air tightness and will protect tea leaves from humidity whilst helping them to maintain their scent.
 In addition to being used for storing tea leaves, the caddies be used to hold a wide variety of foodstuffs.
 They can also be used to store English or Chinese tea, as well as coffee, spices, pasta and grain.
 We are confident that our customers will not only enjoy the long-lasting quality of our tea caddies, and the scents that arise with each removal of the lid, but experience the difference in function between our caddies and standard containers or boxes.

-Having spanned 130 years of history, it is our wish to maintain the art of and passion for our tea caddies for future generations to enjoy.
+Having spanned 130 years of history, it is Kaikado's wish to maintain the art of and passion for their tea caddies for future generations to enjoy.

 Company info taken from Kaikado website.